 Well, I think I’ve busted my perfect record of non-inky knitting.
 It turns out that the yarn I have chosen for my next sweater adventure says “Navy” on the label, but I think that’s British for “black.”
 This Frangipani 5-ply Guernsey wool is the lightest of the three different navy shades they show on their shade card, but I can’t imagine anything dimmer than this.
 Once the sun sets, it’s a long, dark night of the soul.

 It’s a sort of twine.
 It is unromantic and stout stuff.
 You can’t break it with your hands unless you give it a heave-ho, and it would never want to be called “squishy.”

 I love it.
 I really, really do.
 Above: unblocked.
 Below: washed and blocked.
 The double moss stitch is as tidy as a turk’s head knot.

 This swatch is on a 4 mm/size 6 needle.
 I can hardly imagine working with this on the traditional size 2.25 mm/size 1.

-I know you are about to expire at the prospect of watching this colorless project emerge.
-I am going to have to figure out some way to brighten up the blog while knitting this.
 But I have to say, knitting this forbidden shade of doom is kind of great.
 What’s the point?
 The point is that black is the new black!